sign_vectors.oriented_matroids¶

 Compute the loops of this oriented matroid.

-A loop is a component where every face is zero.
+A loop is a component where every covector is zero.

 Note